Private Data Elements#

-The DICOM standard allows DICOM file creators to use private data elements to store information that is not defined by the DICOM standard itself.
+The DICOM standard allows DICOM dataset creators to use private data elements to store information that is not defined by the DICOM standard itself.

 Private data elements are stored in a Dataset just like other data elements.
 When reading files with pydicom, they will automatically be read and available for display. pydicom knows descriptive names for some ‘well-known’ private data elements, but for others it may not be able to show anything except the tag and the value.